 Additionally, send a letter to the agency and include all of the above, plus:

 - Ask for verification of the debt

-If they send written verification of the debt, such as a copy of a bill for the amount you owe, then a collector is legally allowed to begin contacting you again.
+If they send written verification of the debt, such as a copy of a bill for the amount you owe, then they’re legally allowed to begin contacting you again.

-One of the best strategies to deal with this pressure is to negotiate on the amount you owe.
-Because the collection agency paid significantly less than the original amount of your debt—pennies on the dollar—they may agree to settle for less than the amount originally owed.
-Some money is better than none.
-However, if you take this route, be sure to get an agreement in writing that shows the debt to be considered paid in full for the agreed-to settlement amount.
+One of the best strategies to deal with pressure from debt collection agencies is to negotiate.
+Since they paid significantly less than the original amount of your debt—pennies on the dollar—they may agree to settle for less than the amount originally owed.
+However, if you take this route, be sure to get an agreement in writing that shows the debt to be considered paid in full for the agreed-to amount.

-The biggest downside of negotiating with a collection agency is that it can be very time-consuming and stressful.
-That’s why some people choose instead to have a professional debt negotiator do it for them, by enrolling their debts into a debt settlement program like the one offered by Freedom Debt Relief.
-While enrolling in a debt settlement program may not stop the phone calls right away, as the debts begin to get negotiated and settled, the calls should fade away.
+The biggest downside of negotiating with debt collection agencies is that it can be very time-consuming and stressful.
+That’s why some people choose instead to have a professional debt negotiator do it for them, by enrolling their debts into a debt settlement program.
+While this may not stop the phone calls right away, the calls should fade away as the debts begin to get negotiated and settled.